samarthdd/glasswall-desktop/README.md

 **Setup:**
 * Clone the repo to your local directory
 * Navigate to the directory where package.json is placed
 * Run `npm install`.
-This will install required packages for this project
+This will install required packages for this project which has been mentioned in the package.json

 **Run:**
 * To build the source code `npm run build`.
 Build is requried to compile typescript